 How To Propagate Blue Glow Agave

-Unlike non-hybrid Agaves, this plant does not produce any pups.
+Unlike non-hybrid Agaves, this plant does not produce any pups on the mother plant.

 Since the plant is a hybrid, seeds cannot be relied upon to produce true offspring.

 For this reason, when your Agave blooms and dies, you will need to replace it with a brand-new plant.

 Because this is an Agave, you may find Agave snout weevils to be problematic.